Firefly Family Guide

 SectionWhat's enteredWhy it matters

-InsurancePolicy number, group number, provider, plan typeER staff and specialists can verify coverage without the parent digging for the card
+InsurancePolicy number, group number, provider, plan typeER staff and specialists can verify coverage right from the screen

-DiagnosisEach diagnosis with date and provider who made itNew providers see the full picture — no repeating the child's history from scratch
+DiagnosisEach diagnosis with date and provider who made itNew providers see the full picture on the first visit

 AllergyAllergen, reactions, severity, action planMarked as "emergency" = appears on the Emergency Card automatically